USDepartmentofLabor/Comply-Chain/README.md

 ### **Web**

-To run in development mode first make sure to build the Semantic UI components by running:
+To run in development mode run:

-`npm run build:semantic`

-and then run:

 `npm start`